 The analysis undertaken and the identification of Option 2 as the preferred option satisfies the RIT-T. Option 2 is the preferred option in accordance with NER clause 5.16.1(b) because it is the credible option that maximises the net present value of the net economic benefit to all those who produce, consume and transport electricity in the market.
-This preferred option, Option 2, was found to have the highest net economic benefit or least cost while also maintaining compliance with regulatory and safety obligations.
+This preferred option, Option 2, was found to have the highest net economic benefit while also maintaining compliance with regulatory and safety obligations.
 TransGrid also conducted sensitivity analysis on the net economic benefit to investigate the robustness of the conclusion to key assumptions.
-TransGrid finds that under most sensitivities, Option 2 delivers the most net benefit.
-The only scenario Option 1 deliveries marginally more net benefit than Option 2, is in the overall low benefit scenario.
-TransGrid notes that this scenario comprises an extreme combination of assumptions, including high capex costs and low operational risk.
+TransGrid finds that under all sensitivities, Option 2 delivers the most net benefit.